richardycao/basic_bird/README.md

 Wait ~1 minute for kafka to start up.

-`docker-compose -f docker-compose-test.yml up` Starts the example data pipeline
+`docker-compose -f docker-compose-test1.yml up` Starts the example data pipeline, where "test1" is the pipeline id that is set in test-pipeline.py